Chevrolet Superior: GM Platform sharing

 This chassis was shared with other GM products at the time, including Cadillac, Buick, Oldsmobile, Oakland and GMC products, introducing the "A-body", "B-body" and "C-body".
-This policy of sharing mechanicals across multiple brand led to the General Motors Companion Make Program in the 1920s.
+This policy of sharing mechanicals across multiple brands led to the General Motors Companion Make Program in the 1920s.
 Starting with leadership under Alfred P. Sloan, GM instituted visual styling changes for each yearly series under the business philosophy of planned obsolescence.